Try These 12 Vegan Substitutes for Milk, Meat & More

 Plant-Based Vegan Milk Substitutes

 Many grain and nut milks can be used as 1:1 substitutes for cow’s milk.
 The most popular plant-based milks you’re likely to see on the grocery shelves are coconut, almond, soy, rice, hemp, flax and oat.
 Homemade milk substitutes won’t have added thickeners, emulsifiers or added vitamins that might affect your recipe, particularly in baked goods.
 All you need is a blender and something to strain liquid to make your own.
 Wondering which milk alternative to use?
 Note the varying characteristics of each plant-based milk alternative before choosing.
 Taste, fat content and consistency matter.
-For example, the neutral taste and creamy texture of soy or almond milk make these great options for baking favorites like Fluffy Gluten Free Vegan Pancakes.
+For example, the neutral taste and creamy texture of soy or almond milk make these great options for favorites like Fluffy Gluten Free Vegan Pancakes or a flavorful vegan quiche.

 Replace Butter with these Vegan Substitutes

 Butter is an integral ingredient in the kitchen used for baking, cooking and spreading.
 It’s also a bit of a shapeshifter, which can make butter a trickier ingredient to substitute.
-In its solid form, butter can be used to whip up buttercream frosting or smeared on a warm piece of toast.
+In its solid form, butter can be used to whip up buttercream frosting, placed on top of piping hot pancakes or smeared on a warm piece of toast.
 When melted, butter helps bread to rise and adds distinctive richness and flavor.
 In baking, butter's characteristics can be matched by mashed banana, avocado, applesauce and even beans.
 But of course, smearing applesauce on bread won’t cut it.

 For subbing out butter used for spreading and cooking, a store-bought vegan spread may work best.
 These plant-based spreads are usually made from a blend of plant-based oils, nuts or seeds that make for easy spreading and melting.
 Or you can just use a jar of pure coconut oil.
 Of all the vegan butter substitutes, coconut oil is one of the few plant-based butter substitutes that can mimic all of the qualities of butter and what makes coconut oil the best all-around butter substitute.
 Spread on toast or sub it 1:1 in baking and cooking.